Exploring Low-Dimensional Subspaces in Diffusion Models for Controllable Image Editing: Image Editing and Evaluation Experiment Details

-\paragraph{Models.} Following \cite{park2023understanding}, we use DDPM \cite{ddpm} for CelebaA-HQ and LSUN-church, and DDPM trained with P2 weighting \cite{P2} for FFHQ, AFHQ, Flowers, and MetFaces.
+\paragraph{Models.} Following~\autocite{park2023understanding}, we use DDPM~\autocite{ddpm} for CelebaA-HQ and LSUN-church, and DDPM trained with P2 weighting~\autocite{P2} for FFHQ, AFHQ, Flowers, and MetFaces.
 We download the official pre-trained checkpoints of resolution $256 \times 256$, and keep all model parameters frozen.
-We use the same linear schedule including 100 DDIM inversion steps \cite{ddim} as \cite{park2023understanding}.
-Further, we apply quanlity boosting after $t = 0.2$ as proposed in \cite{boost}.
+We use the same linear schedule including 100 DDIM inversion steps~\autocite{ddim} as~\autocite{park2023understanding}.
+Further, we apply quanlity boosting after $t = 0.2$ as proposed in~\autocite{boost}.

 \paragraph{Edit Time Steps.} We empirically choose the edit time step $t$ for different datasets in the range $[0.5, 0.8]$.
 In practice, we found time steps within the above range give similar editing results.
 In most of the experiments, the edit time steps chosen are: $0.5$ for FFHQ, $0.6$ for CelebaA-HQ and LSUN-church, $0.7$ for AFHQ, Flowers, and MetFace.